Kings vs. Golden Knights Prediction & Picks - December 28

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Kings have a 6-3-1 record over their past 10 contests.
-They have scored 30 total goals (six power-play goals on 32 power-play opportunities during that span, for a conversion rate of 18.8%) while giving up 23 goals to their opponents.
+The Kings have put up a 6-3-1 record in their last 10 games.
+They have scored 30 total goals (six power-play goals on 32 power-play opportunities during that time, for a conversion rate of 18.8%) while giving up 23 goals to their opponents.

-Ahead of watching this matchup, here's our prediction for which squad will emerge victorious in Thursday's hockey action.
+Here is our pick for who will capture the win in Thursday's matchup.

 Kings vs. Golden Knights Predictions for Thursday

-Our computer projections model for this game calls for a final result of Golden Knights 4, Kings 3.
+Our computer projection model for this game calls for a final score of Kings 4, Golden Knights 3.

 - Total Pick: No Pick - Predicted Margin Negligible